 Paul Robeson Citation Award

-Established in 1971, The Paul Robeson Citation Award is presented to an individual or organization which, during the preceding year, best exemplified and practices the principles and ideals to which Mr. Robeson devoted his life: dedication to the universal brotherhood of all humankind, commitment to the freedom of conscience and of expression, belief in the artist’s responsibility to society, respect for the dignity of the individual, and concern for and service to all humans of any race or nationality.
+Created in 1971, the award honors individuals or organizations that best exemplify and practice the principles to which Robeson devoted his life: dedication to the universal brotherhood of all humankind, commitment to the freedom of conscience and of expression, belief in the artist’s responsibility to society, respect for the dignity of the individual and concern for and service to all humans of any race or nationality.

 Arizona Theatre Service